Indaclouds/LethalCompanyModder/README.md

 Made with [VouDoo](https://github.com/VouDoo) :wrench:

-MyModsCompany is a powershell script that will allows you to install various useful mods for LethalCompany.
-It will first install BepInEx, a game patcher / plugin framework for Unity, followed by the addition of some mods hosted by [thunderstore.io](https://thunderstore.io/).
+MyModsCompany is a PowerShell script that installs various mods for LethalCompany.
+It also includes the installation of BepInEx, a game patcher / plugin framework for Unity.

-Mods currently installed are listed below:
+List of mods installed by the script:

 - [MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) by [notnotnotswipez](https://github.com/notnotnotswipez)
 - [LateCompany](https://thunderstore.io/c/lethal-company/p/anormaltwig/LateCompany/) by [anormaltwig](https://github.com/ANormalTwig)